ortus-docs/commandbox-docs/developing/interceptors/interceptor_based_cli_scripts.md

 run-script build
 ```
 ## pre/post package scripts
 Before any package script is run, CommandBox will look for another package script with the same name, but prefixed with `pre`.
-After any package script is run, CommandBox will look for another package script with the same name, but suffixed with `Post`.
+After any package script is run, CommandBox will look for another package script with the same name, but prefixed with `Post`.
 So if you have a package that contains 3 package scripts: `foo`, `preFoo`, and `postFoo`, they will run in this order.

 1. preFoo
 2. foo